jakobharder/burntime/doc/input-layout.md

 ### Options radio

-- `Tab` cycles forward through Back, Saves, Jukebox, Settings and Give Up; `Shift+Tab` cycles backward.
+- Options opens with the left page focused.
+While a page has focus, arrows navigate its controls and confirm activates the focused control.
+Right or `Tab` moves focus to the active radio entry.
+- The radio entries form a vertical tab rail on the right.
+While it has focus, up/down moves without wrapping and immediately displays the focused page.
+Left or confirm returns to that page.
+- `Shift+Up/Down` and Gamepad LB/RB cycle backward/forward through the radio entries.
+When invoked from a page, focus remains in the newly displayed page unless Back is reached.
+- Changing pages initializes focus to the first item; Jukebox prefers the currently playing track when one is available.
+Moving to the tab rail and returning to the same page preserves its previous focus.
+Page controls still require confirm to activate.
-- Gamepad LB/RB cycles backward/forward through the same entries.
-The Back entry shows an empty left panel; confirm it to leave Options.
+- The Back entry shows an empty left panel and remains on the tab rail; click or confirm it to leave Options.
-- Arrow keys, D-pad and sticks navigate only inside the active page and never change the radio entry.
 - The red bulb marks the active radio entry.
-Blue text is used only for mouse hover.
+A separate focus index uses the blue hover color while the tab rail has keyboard or gamepad focus.
+Mouse hover shares that focus index but does not switch pages; clicking selects the hovered entry.

 ## Direction behavior